-There is some evidence of therapeutic benefits of probiotics, for example in the prevention of allergies, and in the prevention and treatment of diarrheal diseases.
-However, most medical benefits have been the result of using high doses of the bacteria.
-‘Dosage’ in food products and supplements varies enormously.
-A single pot of probiotic yoghurt drink, for example, contains 6.5 billion bacteria, whereas a 4.4 gram sachet of the supplement VSL3 contains 450 billion.
-There is debate over the dozens of strains of probiotic bacteria – whether some are more effective than others and whether they are better used in combination.
+There is, of course, debate regarding the dozens of available strains, whether some are more effective than others and whether they are better used in combination.
 Furthermore, the bacteria can only be effective if they are alive.
-Their survival in food is a complicated issue involving – amongst other things – the chemical composition of the product they are added to (including its acidity and oxygen content) and the storage conditions of the product, for example its temperature.
+As the awareness of probiotics increases, consumer demand is swelling.
+The result is that probiotics are no longer confined to dairy products and capsule-based supplements.
+But, their survival in food is a complicated issue involving — amongst other things — the chemical composition of the product they are added to (including its acidity and oxygen content) and the storage conditions of the product (humidity, temperature).

 Producing MFCs needs gentle handling in hygienic and cool conditions.
 It’s also crucial to avoid cross-contamination between different batches.
-GEA helps customers to meet these requirements through state-of-the-art separation, fermentation, heat exchange, cooling, drying and refrigeration technology.
+GEA helps customers to meet these requirements with cutting-edge separation, fermentation, heat exchange, cooling, drying and refrigeration technology.

 GEA has a range of steam sterilizable separators that can process cultures reliably and efficiently.
-The CFE 300 steam-sterilized centrifuge is the largest of its kind in the world, with production capacity of 10,000 to 20,000 litres an hour.
+The CFE 300 steam-sterilized centrifuge is the largest of its kind in the world, with a production capacity of 10,000 –20,000 L an hour.
 It is fitted with a pressured housing to prevent the escape of bacteria or living cells.
-GEA culture separators allow the running of automatic clean in place and sterilization in place processes to prevent cross-contamination of different products.
+GEA culture separators allow the running of automatic clean-in-place (CIP) and sterilization-in-place (SIP) processes to prevent the cross-contamination of different products.
 They are also designed to discharge the concentrate at the bowl head so that the separated cells are exposed to lower shearing forces than in conventional equipment.

-For the fermentation stage GEA provides a comprehensive range of Liquid Processing components, especially designed for handling these sensitive bacteria strains under consistent sterile conditions.
-The fermenters typically handle batch volumes from 100 litres up to 100,000 litres.
-Using GEA process equipment, the fermented product is either freeze or spray dried under sterile conditions using lenient drying temperatures to secure maximum survival rate.
+For the fermentation stage, GEA provides a comprehensive range of liquid processing components, especially designed to handle these sensitive bacteria strains under consistent sterile conditions.
+The fermenters typically handle batch volumes from 100– 100,000 L. Using GEA process equipment, the fermented product is either freeze or spray dried under sterile conditions using lenient drying temperatures to ensure maximum survival rates.